M-Emil/Redis-py/README.md

 # Redis-py
 Simple python project for storing polish BDOT10k data in a redis.
-It is created to convert polisg xml files to be storable in a redis database using hashtables.
+It is created to convert polish xml files to be storable in a redis database using hashtables.
 # Requirements
--redis
+*redis
--lxml
+*lxml